Ingest Data from Splunk Forwarders

 Symptoms: “unexpected EOF” or “failed to read signature” errors

-Solutions: Ensure all required settings are present in the forwarder configuration:
+If using the default v3 protocol, ensure all required settings are present in the forwarder configuration:

 [tcpout]